 Or perhaps you don’t have a daily mindset practice in place right now.

 I know I’m a little biased here because I’m a Yoga teacher and a long-term Yoga practitioner.
-But I have experimented with many different daily mindset practices from different mindset coaches, teachers and experts.
+But I have experimented with many different daily mindset practices from several mindset coaches, teachers and experts in the past.

-But nothing really has worked for me, until I started incorporating a daily Yoga practice that includes physical practice, breathing exercises, soundwork and meditation.
+But nothing really has worked for me, until I started incorporating the 5 elements of Yoga into my daily life.

-Yoga means to join, connect and unite – Yoga helps us to access and connect with our inner-self (or true-self) so we can think and act in a more purposeful and meaningful way in our day to day lives.
+Yoga helps us to access and connect with our True Self so we can think and act in a more purposeful and meaningful way in our day to day lives.